OpenST/JLP/README.md

 * Replace `config.json` with the path to the configuration file.
 * Replace `ruleName` with name of the rule.
 * Replace `ruleAddress` with address of the rule.
-* Replace `ruleAbiFilePath` with file path containing jsonabi of the rule.
+* Replace `ruleAbiFilePath` with file path containing abi of the rule.

 ## Create User